kacperbylicki/netguru_recruitment_movie_api_task/README.md

 1. Get list of movies: `GET /api/v1/movies`

-    If User is authenticated (but not yet added any movie) You'll get response as:
+    If User is authenticated but not yet added any movie, You'll get response as:

     ```
     {